A smooth sale – from start to finish

 Your to-do list

-• Trustees e-sign sale documents
+• All key parties e-sign sale documents

 Our role

 To make everything as easy and clear for you as possible, we co-ordinate the e-signatures using smart e-signing software.
-It makes sure all the right boxes are in the right place – keeping things simple and avoiding any missed signatures.
+It makes sure all the right boxes are in the right places – keeping things simple and avoiding any missed signatures.

 8